 Our third generalization is to allow for gradual resolution of damage uncertainty.
 More precisely, we let the annual volatility of the damage ratio fall to zero linearly in a century.
-This is a shortcut to capturing slow resolution of uncertainty without delving into the intricacies of learning.
-The left panel of Figure 6 indicates that the expected optimal path of carbon prices corrected for growth of the economy now falls over time, much more strongly than the modest decline shown in the benchmark (see top right panel of Figure 2).
-We find that the carbon price does not only grow much more slowly than the economy, but also starts at only 33\$/tC instead of 44\$/tC.
+This is a shortcut to capturing slow resolution of uncertainty without delving into the intricacies of learning 11.
+The left panel of Figure 6 indicates that the expected optimal path of carbon prices now grows more slowly than the economy itself: corrected for growth of the economy the SCC now falls over time, much more strongly than the modest decline shown in the benchmark (see top right panel of Figure 2).
+We find that the optimal carbon price does not only grow much more slowly than the economy, but also starts at only 33\$/tC instead of 44\$/tC.
 The fact that there is declining uncertainty about the damage ratio means that policy makers can pursue a less vigorous climate policy than in the benchmark.
 Declining volatility in the future already has an impact on the optimal carbon price today.
 This implies that the mitigation rate rises in a century to only 34% compared to 47% in the benchmark.
-Note that if there is no or very little growth in the economy, the optimal carbon price would decline over time as found by Daniel et al. (2019) for a
+Note that if there is no or very little growth in the economy, the optimal carbon price would decline over time as found by Daniel et al. (2019) for a 7-period model for integrated assessment of economy and the climate.
+The general point is that gradual resolution of damage uncertainty slows down the rate of growth of the optimal carbon price and actually shifts the entire time path down also.
+The initial carbon price is also lower than in the benchmark case.